 Oxford has unrivalled library resources for Egyptian and Ancient Near Eastern literature, languages, history and archaeology in the Sackler Library, including Akkadian, Egyptian, Coptic, Sumerian, Hittite, Elamite, Old Persian, Hurrian, Ugaritic, and other fields.
 The Ashmolean Museum has an extensive collection of Ancient Near Eastern and Egyptian antiquities and is a key resource for research and teaching.
 The Griffith Institute (opened in 1939 and now housed in a wing of the Sackler Library complex) houses the world’s most extensive archive of Egyptological papers and records, including the excavation records from Howard Carter’s discovery of the tomb of Tutankhamun, as well as Assyriological papers.
 It is also the home for two primary research tools in Egyptology: the Topographical Bibliography, a research conspectus of Egyptian artefacts and archaeological sites, and the Online Egyptological Bibliography.

-For further information about the B.A. in Egyptology and Ancient Near Eastern Studies please download a copy of the 2018-19 Course Handbook.
+For further information about the BA in Egyptology and Ancient Near Eastern Studies please download a copy of the Undergraduate 2019-20 Handbook.

 HOW TO APPLY